adriensimon16/ShinyAppENSCM/README.md

 # ShinyAppENSCM

 This repository contains a shiny app that I developed in the context of my Master's degree thesis in statistical analysis at the university of Montpellier during the 2022/2023 school year.
 This app is designed to help visualize the data that I worked with during my time as an apprentice at the Ecole supérieure nationale de chimie de Montpellier (ENSCM).
-The repository also contains a folder named "Questionnaire enquête d'insertion professionnelle" with the questions that make up the survey for occupational integration of the ENSCM's alumni.
+The repository also contains two other folders.
+The first being named "Questionnaire enquête d'insertion professionnelle" with the questions that make up the survey for occupational integration of the ENSCM's alumni.
+The second one being called "Code R étude statistique de l'insertion professionnelle" containing the script in R code which was used to conduct the statistical analysis of the occupational integration of the school's alumni.
+The code is ready to be used as is, you'll simply need to install the loaded packages if this is not already the case.
+Notably, ```FactoMineR``` and ```factoextra```.

 ## Packages needed